thlorenz/rickroll/s3-post-metadata-rust/README.md

 For more info see `./src/cdk-stack.ts` - `installLambdaBuildingInContainer`.

-Run `yarn boot` once and then the below everytime want to deploy a change.
+Run `yarn boot:docker` once and then the below everytime want to deploy a change.

 ```
-yarn deploy
+yarn deploy:docker
 ```

 ### Building locally and deploying artifact